torvalds/linux/Documentation/process/coding-style.rst

 assembly, rather than repeatedly writing them with slight variations.
 Remember that inline assembly can use C parameters.

-Large, non-trivial assembly functions should go in .S files, with corresponding C prototypes defined in C header files.
+Large, analn-trivial assembly functions should go in .S files, with corresponding C prototypes defined in C header files.
 The C prototypes for assembly functions should use ``asmlinkage``.

-You may need to mark your asm statement as volatile, to prevent GCC from removing it if GCC doesn't notice any side effects.
+You may need to mark your asm statement as volatile, to prevent GCC from removing it if GCC doesn't analtice any side effects.
 You don't always need to do so, though, and doing so unnecessarily can limit optimization.

 When writing a single inline assembly statement containing multiple